craftsangjae/agipot/README.md

-# AGIPOT
+# JuAI: Crafting My little and cute AI Agent

 ## Objectives

-AGIPOT is a codebase for a AGI that can do anything for you.
+JuAI is a repository for a AGI that can do anything for me.
+This is a experiment for me to learn more about AI and LLMs.

 ## Setup